DeepakTatachar/ADV-TRAIN/README.md

-# ADV-TRAIN : ADV-Train is Deep Vision TRaining And INference Framework
+# ADV-TRAIN : ADV-TRAIN is Deep Vision TRaining And INference framework

 This is a framework built on top of pytorch to make machine learning training and inference tasks easier.
 Along with that it also enables easy dataset and network instantiations, visualize boundaries and more.